Aftab0012/nodejs_mysql_crud/Readme.md

 ) ENGINE=InnoDB AUTO_INCREMENT=0 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci;
 ```

-### Don't forget to add this below store procedure into your database stored-procedure option inside your database.
+### 3. Add this below store procedure into your database stored-procedure option inside your database.

+**_purpose of this stored procedure is to either edit or add employees based on I'd value, if it's 0 then employees will be added to database else they will be edited._**

 ```
 -- stored procedure - execute withing create procedure window